raspberrypilearning/get-started-pico-w/en/step_2.md

 --- /task ---

-If you have difficulties installing the `picozero` library in Thonny, you can download the library file and save it to your Raspberry Pi Pico.
+If you have difficulties installing the `picozero` library in Thonny, you can download the library file and save it to your Raspberry Pi Pico W.

 [[[picozero-offline-install]]]